 One should consider a range of details while choosing a payment orchestration platform to accept online payments.
 And there are also some points of friction that might confuse you.
 So, let’s put things straight.

+First of all, it would be great to answer another question: what is payment orchestration?
 Payment orchestration is a set of smart tools and activities that help monitor and manage transaction flows.
-The implementation of it increases the payment discipline, transparency of operations and strengthens internal control.
+The implementation of it increases the payment discipline, transparency of operations, and strengthens internal control.

 Key functionalities of payment platforms